puget-tech/puget-blog/README.md

 # Puget

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Puget.
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Puget/releases) page.

 &nbsp;